-- (1) & (2) The specification of ground potential rise (GPR) value does not imply that substation or generating station safety is achieved.
+- (1) & (2)The specification of ground potential rise (GPR) value does not imply that substation or generating station safety is achieved.
 The purpose for the GPR limit specified is to provide a point where consideration of the external assets such as telecommunication personnel and assets may become a concern.
-Refer to IEEE 487 for further discussion on the purpose of having a 3kV{peak} limit.
+Refer to IEEE 487 for further discussion on the purpose of having a 3kVpeak limit.
 In all cases, consideration of the influence of transferring voltages to external assets should be evaluated. - (3) Measurement of the ground resistance of the grounding systems provides a base point of historical reference to evaluate the performance of the grounding system after construction.
 Seasonal variations in the soil conditions can significantly influence the resistance of the substation.
 Therefore, resistance testing for the substations are typically performed in seasons when the influence of frozen soil is not present.

-6-110 Grounding Metallic Equipment
+▲ 6-110 Grounding Metallic Equipment

-The definitions and applications of grounding and bonding are as per Section 0 and Section 10-000 of CSA Standard C22.1, Canadian Electrical Code, Part I.
+The definitions and applications of grounding and bonding are as per Section 0, Section 10-000 Series, and Section 36-000 Series of CSA Standard C22.1, Canadian Electrical Code, Part I.

-6-116 Grounding Generating Station and Substation Fences
+▲ 6-116 Grounding Generating Station and Substation Fences

-This section is intended as a progressive evaluation of all subsections and not intended as standalone requirements.
-Subsections may supersede specific previous subsection requirements.
+This rule is intended as a progressive evaluation of all subrules and not intended as standalone requirements.
+Subrules may supersede specific previous subrules requirements.

 Figures 7 and 8 show the progression of the fencing grounding interconnections requirements.
-Figures outline where the subsections of 6-116 are applied.
+Figures outline where the subrules of 6-116 are applied.